dotnet/project-system/docs/design-time-builds.md

 2. Start a Developer Command Prompt for VS2015
 3. At the prompt, run `SET TRACEDESIGNTIME=true && devenv`
 4. Open the solution
 5. Under %TEMP%, look for [RANDOMGUID].designtime.log files, these will contain the results of the design-time build.
-If running Visual Studio 2015 Update 2 or higher, the name of project and design-time target that is being called will also be included in the file name.
+If running Visual Studio 2015 Update 2 or higher, the name of the project and design-time target that is being called will also be included in the file name.

 #### Visual Studio "15"